 Mission College is a public community college that strives to ensure students have access to resources to be successful.

-The undocumented student population includes individuals without legal status, those with work authorization (DACA), and students whom are eligible for AB 540, AB 130 and AB 131.
-This population has unique needs and therefore, Mission College recognizes the need for resources.
-This website serves as a hub of resources for students, faculty, staff and the community.
+The undocumented student population includes individuals without legal status, those with work authorization (DACA), and students whom are eligible for AB 540, AB 130, and AB 131.
+The following resources serve as a hub for students, faculty, staff, and the community.

 Dreamers "Steps to Success" Roadmap

 The California Dream Act Application allows students interested in attending eligible California Colleges, Universities and Career Education Programs to apply for state financial aid.
 This application is unrelated to the federal Deferred Action for Childhood Arrivals (DACA) program.
 Apply by March 2nd for the upcoming school year!